Listeners React to Rush Limbaugh’s Cancer Diagnosis

 WILK is one of nearly 600 stations nationwide that airs Rush Limbaugh's show.

 "It's shocking because Rush is one of the, if not the, most popular radio talk show host in the country.
-That 12-3 hour across the country is the home for millions and millions of listeners every day, it's a ritual for them," said Mark Davis, WILK Radio News Anchor.
+That 12 to 3 (p.m.) hour across the country is the home for millions and millions of listeners every day, it's a ritual for them," said Mark Davis, WILK Radio news anchor.

 Limbaugh says he will be off the air for the next couple of days as he meets with doctors.